8 min read

 Best for: teams that want AI to improve both customer deflection and agent productivity.

-Forethought is strong on ticket triage, guided resolution, omnichannel AI, and support operations visibility.
-Its pricing is quote-based, but the platform is especially interesting if you want AI that helps the front line and the back office instead of just replacing the first layer of support replies.
+Forethought covers ticket triage, guided resolution, omnichannel AI, and support operations visibility.
+Pricing is quote-based, but the platform stands out if you want AI that helps both the front line and the back office, not just something that handles the first layer of replies and stops there.

 12. Kore.ai Contact Center AI